wingkwong/leetcode-the-hard-way/tutorials/basic-topics/heap.md

 ---
-title: "Heap (Priority Queue)"
+title: 'Heap (Priority Queue)'
-description: "A heap, or a priority queue, is a data structure that efficiently stores elements in a particular order."
+description: 'A heap, or a priority queue, is a data structure that efficiently stores elements in a particular order.'
 # hide_table_of_contents: true
 keywords:
   - leetcode